-In Busby Primary, we ensure that children are provided with work that is appropriate to their stage and development.
-This may be achieved through class, group and individual teaching approaches enabling children to strive towards reaching their full potential.
+At Busby Primary, we want all children and young people to get the support they need to reach their full learning potential.
+We ensure that children are provided with work that is appropriate to their stage and development.
+This may be achieved through class, group and individual teaching approaches enabling children to strive towards reaching their individual targets.
 However, many pupils may, at some point in their school life, will require additional support.
 It applies to pupils who are having difficulties and to those who are more able.